Providing you with what you need to succeed.

 Where to learn more and how to start my GED?

-• Four GED subject areas can be scheduled on separate days or all on the same day.
+- Four GED test subject areas can be scheduled on separate days, which we highly recommend, or all on the same day.

-• Four content areas (8 ¼ hours with timing as follows):
+- Four content areas total 8 ¼ hours (timing as follows)

-• Each content area has a passing required score of 150 & a total score of 600.
-Each test section must score 150.
+- Each of the four content areas has a passing required score of 150 & a total score of 600.

 GED prep information: Call (740) 364-2263.